 where it tells you to register the bridge on your homeserver.

 The registration file is only necessary for the homeserver.
 None of the mautrix bridges will try to read it at runtime, as all the relevant information is also in the bridge-specific config file.
+However, this also means that if you change certain config fields, you must regenerate the registration file (or manually apply the relevant changes).
+The config fields that affect the registration are:

 If necessary, copy the registration file somewhere where Synapse can read it.